lucasgauk/jekyll-blog/_posts/2019-12-6-The-Group-By-Date-Timezone-Conundrum.md

 Now we decide to group by the date portion of the date in the back end.
 Their shift close gets lumped in with the sum for December 2nd.
 Your user is now very scared and confused, and calls you on a Saturday to express their concerns about your skills as a developer.

 So what can we do in this situation?
 One suggestion I heard was to save a second date in local time along with the UTC date.
-Ouch.
-I've tried this gem before and I can tell you that I'd rather quit than put that back in my collections.
+I can say from experience that this gets unmanageable extremely quickly.
+And if your API serves multiple timezones you're going to be in for some very interesting queries.

 So what can we do?
 Well I've come up with a solution that I think is pretty clean.
 We do need to break one barrier though.
 The API needs to know what timezone the user wants their report.
 This hurts but it's a necessity.
 You can decide how you want